awsdocs/amazon-s3-userguide/doc_source/mpu-abort-incomplete-mpu-lifecycle-config.md

 For more information about the bucket lifecycle configuration, see [Managing your storage lifecycle](object-lifecycle-mgmt.md)\.

 **Note**
 If the multipart upload is completed within the number of days specified in the rule, the `AbortIncompleteMultipartUpload` lifecycle action does not apply \(that is, Amazon S3 doesn't take any action\)\.
 Also, this action doesn't apply to objects\.
 No objects are deleted by this lifecycle action\.
+Additionally, you will not incur early delete charges for S3 Lifecycle when you remove any incomplete multipart upload parts\.

 ## Using the S3 console<a name="mpu-abort-incomplete-mpu-lifecycle-config-console"></a>